cryham/kc/README.md

 The keyboard is made of:
 * Teensy 3.2 (or 3.1), overclocked, stable at 144 MHz
 * TFT LCD display ST7735, 160 x 128, 16bit color RGB565.
 Red PCB with SD card slot.
-Terribly low viewing angles.
+Terribly low viewing angle.
 * NPN transistor BC550.
 Connection from DAC A14 output through 4.7k resistor to base, collector to 3.3V, emitter through 47 ohm resistor to Display LED.

 Licensing